-CSV files can be used to add orders, customer contacts, or products to ShippingEasy.
+CSV files can add orders, customer contacts, or products to ShippingEasy.
 You might consider working with CSV files if you keep lots of information that pertains to your store, orders, or products in an excel file.
 In addition, most store platforms offer tools to export your data to CSV files.

 If you are completely new to CSV files, this guide can help you get started working with them.

 The most common way to create an order CSV is by exporting it from your online store portal.
 However, you can also create a CSV from scratch, which can be useful if you take phone or email orders from your customers.